Kevinatil/GenPreMut/README.md

 # ViralForesight

-The official code repository of "Deep-learning-enabled generative prevalent mutation prediction through host-to-herd *in silico* virus evolution".
+The official code repository of "Generative prediction of real-world prevalent SARS-CoV-2 mutation with in silico virus evolution".

 - [Overview](#overview)
 - [System Requirements](#system-requirements)